Skip to main content

 Key Levers for Success

 With such an expansive pilot project, partnerships with different community partners are important for project success.
 The various community organizations and individuals involved in this pilot project bring together a wide range of knowledge and expertise to design each component of this new technology offering for elders living in Knoxville.
 Additionally, community input is also important for the development of the EASIER alert system.
-By gathering feedback from the community and understanding its unique needs, the technology will have a better chance of long-term success as it has been tailored to fit what the community needs, not the needs of others.
+By gathering feedback from the community and understanding its unique needs, the technology has a better chance of long-term success as it has been tailored to fit what the community needs, not by the needs of others.

 The Team